Tumtum (Judaism): Gender role

 Scholars today differ in whether they see tumtum as a distinct gender.
-The 2nd century CE Mishna, the oldest compendium of Jewish oral law, brings the opinion of Rabbi Meir that tumtum is not a distinct gender but a state of doubt between male and female - "sometimes he is a man and sometimes he is a woman".
+The second-century CE Mishnah, the oldest compendium of the Oral Torah, brings the opinion of Rabbi Meir that tumtum is not a distinct gender but a state of doubt between male and female: "Sometimes he is a man, and sometimes he is a woman."
 This is the position of traditional Judaism.
-According to transgender Reform Rabbi Elliot Kukla tumtum is one of six genders in classical Judaism, along with male, female, androgynos, ay'lonit (a person who was assigned female at birth, but is barren and perhaps masculinized), and saris (a eunuch by birth either through human intervention, or a person who was assigned male at birth but later became feminized).
+According to transgender Reform rabbi Elliot Kukla tumtum is one of six genders in classical Judaism, along with male, female, androgynos, ayelonit (a person who was assigned female at birth but is barren and perhaps masculinized), and saris (a eunuch by birth either through human intervention, or a person who was assigned male at birth but later became feminized).
 This, he claims, is an example of how the Western gender binary is not universal to all cultures.

 Although the definition of tumtum is based on physical characteristics, this is used as a basis for social roles, duties, and prohibitions.
 This can be considered effectively a gender role.
-The strictest gender-dependent obligations or prohibitions apply to tumtum, because if the tumtum might really be a man or woman, laws for neither men nor women should be broken.
-Positive commandments from which women are exempted are considered binding on a tumtum.
-The Mishnah (Zavim, 2, 1) says that tumtum and androgynos have both men's and women's khumrot, meaning that where the law is stricter towards men than women, they are treated as men, but where the law is stricter towards women, they are treated as women.
+The strictest gender-dependent obligations or prohibitions apply to tumtum because if the tumtum might genuinely be a man or woman, laws for neither men nor women should be broken.
+Positive commandments from which women are exempt are considered binding on a tumtum.
+In Tractate Zavim 2, the compiler of the Mishnah says that tumtum and androgynos have both men's and women's khumrot, meaning that where the law is stricter towards men than women, they are treated as men.
+Still, where the law is more stringent towards women, they are treated as women.